grumpytechie/ntpclock/README.md

 # ntpclock

-This project uses a Raspberry Pi show NTP diciplned time on 6 7-Segment LED displays
+This project uses a Raspberry Pi to show NTP disciplined time on 6 7-Segment LED displays

 ## Bill of Materials